 Posted by Bethany Frank on 07 Nov 2016

 From WeChat to Snapchat, messaging apps are an irreplaceable part of daily life for millions of consumers.
-American smartphone users in particular spend more time on messaging apps than most of their counterparts around the world, including those in other tech-centric countries like the UK, Japan, and India.
+American smartphone users, in particular, spend more time on messaging apps than most of their counterparts around the world, including those in other tech-centric countries like the UK, Japan, and India.

 No longer just basic communication tools, messaging apps have evolved into full ecosystems of their own.
 Consumers are starting to prefer these closed, privacy-enhanced environments over the more public spheres of social networking sites.
 According to a report published by Business Insider, messaging app usage surpassed the usage of social media sites in early 2015 and has increased steadily since then.
 Recent trends indicate consumers are also willing to conduct activity extending far beyond simple conversation within such apps, prompting many businesses to change their online engagement strategies.

 Chatbots, or computer programs that simulate human conversation, are fueling this shift in consumer behavior.
-While functionality tends to vary from one chatbot to the next, most are able to carry conversation and fulfill various requests in a way that feels natural to users, enabling consumers to do things like check the weather or hail a cab without leaving a chat window.
+While functionality tends to vary from one chatbot to the next, most are able to carry a conversation and fulfill various requests in a way that feels natural to users, enabling consumers to do things like check the weather or hail a cab without leaving a chat window.

 Top messaging apps like Kik and Facebook Messenger recently opened up their platforms to the developer community to build custom chatbots.
 Facebook made headlines again when it enabled end-to-end encryption and announced that chatbots on its platform can now accept payments, making the popular app an ideal channel for businesses to pursue new e-commerce opportunities.